ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Option 2.
 Glitch or analyze your own target hardware

 Alternatively you can attempt to glitch or analyze your own device.
-For example there is a [tutorial how to glitch raspberry pi](https://wiki.newae.com/Tutorial_A3_VCC_Glitch_Attacks#Glitching_More_Advanced_Targets:_Raspberry_Pi) or how to [glitch LPC1114.](http://wiki.newae.com/Tutorial_A9_Bypassing_LPC1114_Read_Protect) Feel free to seach examples from internet or ChipWhisperer wiki for ideas for additional targets.
+For example there is a [tutorial how to glitch raspberry pi](https://wiki.newae.com/Tutorial_A3_VCC_Glitch_Attacks#Glitching_More_Advanced_Targets:_Raspberry_Pi) or how to [glitch LPC1114.](http://wiki.newae.com/Tutorial_A9_Bypassing_LPC1114_Read_Protect) Feel free to seach examples from internet or ChipWhisperer wiki for ideas for additional (and completely not-made-before) targets.
 Document your process.
 Tell what you tried, how you did it and did you succeeded or not.

 __Note:__ **If you decide to glitch/analyze external device you are responsible for the chipwhisperer and for the target device.
 We are not responsible if you break either of the devices during your experiments**

 ## Option 3.
 Your choice
 If you have some other topic that uses chipwhisperer or is related to hardware security and you are interested on trying it you can do it and document the process and the results. __However__ before you do so please contact the assistants and make sure that the topic is ok.
 If the topic is too large for lab task it is possbile to do it later as a course work or potentially as a combined coursework + lab work.
 Talk with the assistants if you are interested on this path.

-**Examples:**

-[Breaking AES bootleader](https://wiki.newae.com/Tutorial_A5_Breaking_AES-256_Bootloader) shows step-by-step guide how to break 256-bit AES bootloader.
-How about automating the tutorial completely?
-Your task is to write **fully automated** script that analyses captured power traces and gives back original encryption key.
+Notice that you can also just go and ask any additional ideas from course assistans.
+They might have some interesting basic ideas which are yet not so refined that those could be proposed in this documentation.
+But they are happy to share them with you and it is up to you to further refine idea.